Image-to-Video

 Solutions:

-• Match video aspect ratio to your source image
+• Match the video aspect ratio to your source image

 • Check image dimensions before uploading